 Petrochemical complexes employ highly skilled workers: chemical engineers, chemists, lab technicians and other well-paid employees.
 We will post information for job applications on this website and throughout the region if and when we make the determination to go forward.

 Q7.
 How long would it take to build the complex?

 Four or five years after the final investment decision, which has not yet been made.

 Q8.
 Where, exactly, would the complex be built?

-If PTTGC America makes the decision to go forward with the project, the complex will be in Mead Township in the Dilles Bottom area on the west side of the Ohio River.
+If PTTGCA makes the decision to go forward with the project, the complex will be in Mead Township in the Dilles Bottom area on the west side of the Ohio River.

 Q9.
 Will homes need to be relocated, and what will be the process for that?

-If PTTGC America makes the decision to go forward with the project, we will be in close communication with property owners on the relocation process.
-The safety and security of Belmont County residents are of the utmost importance to PTTGC America, and all decisions as it relates to residents will be made with those principles as a priority.
+The project team has participated in continuous communication and negotiation with property owners on the relocation process and has secured all the property needed for the project.
+The safety and security of Belmont County residents are of the utmost importance, and all decisions as it relates to residents will be made with those principles as a priority.